 Affected parties: Testing and monitoring requirements would be incorporated into the permits of affected parties.

-DEQ staff: DEQ staff wouldw process and review compliance reports submitted by affected parties to determine compliance with the applicable requirements.
+DEQ staff: Would process and review compliance reports submitted by affected parties to determine compliance with the applicable requirements.

 Systems

 Website: DEQ’s headquarters office would update its website with any new or amended permits, permit application forms and compliance reporting forms.